 We started with a pretty plain room...

 In addition, they use only European oil finishes and VOC-free paints.
-Sometimes when you buy products, you instantly know they have nasty chemicals and VOCs because they immediately off-gas.
-There was none of that with this wood product which is key when you're putting it in a baby's nursery.
+Sometimes, when you buy products, you instantly know they have nasty chemicals and VOCs because they immediately off-gas.
+You won't need to worry about that with this wood product, especially if you're putting it in a baby's nursery.

 How To Install The Wood Accent Wall

-From there, using a level to dry a line 20 inches in each direction, left and right.
-This will be the starting point for your first plank and you'll know you're starting off level.
+From there, using a level to draw a line 20 inches in each direction, left and right.
+This will be the starting point for your first plank and you'll need to make sure that you're starting off level.

-Simply peel the backing off the plank and adhere it to the wall, using the line as your guide either along the top of bottom of that first plank.
+Simply peel the backing off the plank and adhere it to the wall, using the line as your guide, either along the top of bottom of that first plank.

 Above, you can see how we used different length planks (they come precut for you!) for the most natural effect.

-We started in the middle and worked our way out and up.
-Any gaps on the sides that needed to be cut, we left until the end.
-That way we were able to get as much done without having to constantly stop and start to make cuts.
+Any planks on the sides that needed to be cut can wait until the end.
+By doing this, we were able to get as much done without having to constantly stop and start to make cuts.

-We made sure to butt the planks right up against the doorframe so that we didn't have any gaps.
+We made sure to butt the planks right up against the door frame so that we didn't have any gaps.
 The same went for the opposite side where they butt up against the wall.
 The wood is so thin that it fits perfectly above baseboards, too.